Riccardo Drigo: Le Talisman

 When plans were made for the next ballet starring Elena Cornalba, the ballerina requested that Drigo should be the composer responsible for the entire score.
-This was Le Talisman (The Talisman), a work that told the story of a Hindu goddess who descends from heaven in order to test her heart against the temptations of earthly love.
+This was Le Talisman (The Talisman), a work that told the story of a Hindu goddess who descends from heaven to test her heart against the temptations of earthly love.
 The ballet premiered on on the occasion of Cornalba's benefit performance.
 Despite a sumptuous production with many inspired choreographic episodes, the ballet's plot was something that critics and audiences alike found tedious.
 Nevertheless, Drigo's score was hailed as a masterwork of ballet music by contemporary critics.
 The artist Alexander Benois told in his memoirs of his extreme delight with Drigo's score, which he said inspired a "short infatuation" in him as a young student at Saint Petersburg State University:

 It was Drigo's simple and charming music that had attracted me (to Petipa's Le Talisman).
 In fact (I) had been so delighted with it at the premiere that I could not stop applauding and even felt compelled to exclaim "Mais puisque, excellence, c'est un chef-d'œuvre!"

 In the ensuing years, Drigo repeatedly received commissions from both Marius Petipa and Lev Ivanov to compose supplemental variations, pas and incidental dances for insertion into older ballets.
 By the time Drigo left Russia in 1919, nearly every ballet in the repertory of the Saint Petersburg Imperial Theatres contained many of the composer's own additional pieces.
 Drigo later commented in his memoirs that he composed about 80 such pieces, and rarely received any additional payment for them.
 During the late 19th century, Petipa began to mount revivals of older ballets with increasing frequency, and the ballet master invariably called upon Drigo to revise and supplement the scores accordingly.